Jump to the first occurrence of "no-fault"

 (c) Expenses not exceeding $20.00 per day, reasonably incurred in obtaining ordinary and necessary services in lieu of those that, if he or she had not been injured, an injured person would have performed during the first 3 years after the date of the accident, not for income but for the benefit of himself or herself or of his or her dependent.

 (2) Both of the following apply to personal protection insurance benefits payable under subsection (1):

 (a) A person who is 60 years of age or older and in the event of an accidental bodily injury would not be eligible to receive work loss benefits under subsection (1)(b) may waive coverage for work loss benefits by signing a waiver on a form provided by the insurer.
-An insurer shall offer a reduced premium rate to a person who waives coverage under this subsection for work loss benefits.
+An insurer shall offer a reduced premium rate to a person who waives coverage under this subdivision for work loss benefits.
 Waiver of coverage for work loss benefits applies only to work loss benefits payable to the person or persons who have signed the waiver form.